firebirdberlin/nightdream/docs/faq/faq_en.md

 ### Only a black screen is displayed

 Please check if there are pictures in JPG format on the device.
-Also restarting the app may solve the problem.
+The option * Hide the background image in night mode * may be activated.
+If so, a black background is shown instead of a slideshow during the night.

 [Top](#table-of-contents)